Join the Honors Program at St. Mary’s

 The Honors Program application deadline is March 1.

-Sophomore admission is an alternative avenue into the Honors Program.
-Application is by invitation, which is sent in May.
-Decisions are made in June.
-To be eligible for sophomore admission to the Honors Program, students must have:
+Existing student admission is an alternative avenue into the Honors Program.
+To be considered for existing student honors admissions, please contact the Honors Director or Assistant Director.
+Applications are generally completed by May and decisions are made in June.
+To be eligible for existing student admission to the Honors Program, students must:

-• Completed 15 hours at St. Mary’s University
+• Have completed 15 hours at St. Mary’s University

-Students will be able to transfer no more than 6 hours into the HO core.
-After successfully completing the application process, new members receive “catch-up” advising and are formally admitted to the program in the fall.
+After successful admission, new Honors Scholars receive “catch-up” advising and are formally admitted to the program in the fall.

 Visit the Undergraduate Transfer Admissions page for information regarding the admission and application process.
 There is no additional application fee to join the Honors Program.